 I just can’t resist adding chocolate chips to baked goods!
 Be sure to use vegan chocolate chips to keep this pumpkin bread vegan, like this brand.
 If you don’t want chocolate chips, you can omit.
 Or use some walnuts or pecans instead for crunch.

-Ingredients for Your Vegan Spiced Buttercream
+The Ingredients for Vegan Spiced Buttercream

 The main ingredient to making this spiced vegan buttercream are raw cashews.
 Remember to soak them ahead of time.
 Or if you’re like me and always forget, soak them in just boiled water for about 45 minutes to 1 hour and then blend.
 I use a high powered blender to get it very smooth, I love my Vitamix!